sonali091023/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 ### Task 4: Draw a Pipeline
 Draw a CI/CD pipeline for this scenario:

+- A developer pushes code to GitHub.
+The app is tested, built into a Docker image, and deployed to a staging server.

+Include at least 3 stages.
+Hand-drawn and photographed is perfectly fine.

+**Steps to follow:**

---> A developer pushes code to GitHub.
+Draw a CI/CD pipeline for this scenario: A developer pushes code to GitHub.
 The app is tested, built into a Docker image, and deployed to a staging server.

 **Pipeline Diagram:**
 ```